cesanta/mongoose-os/README.md

   and delegate mission-critical tasks to the optimized compiled code
 - Reference echo server applications let anybody with Javascript experience start developing in minutes
+- Industry-standard security: native SSL/TLS support
+- Websocket.js is cross-platform and works on Windows, MacOS, iOS, UNIX/Linux, Android, QNX, eCos and many other platforms

 ## How to build and test websocket.js